mikefromd/Vocoder/README.md

 [Quick introduction on how to record with Audacity][(https://www.youtube.com/embed/knL6uKBGyIg?si=72jXXYisA7fn-xv5) web-share" allowfullscreen></iframe>

 At the end do not forget to `Export` your audio clip, either in the .WAV or the .MP3 format.

 ### 2. Launch the patch 240226_VocoderBEAP1.maxpat

 As in previous sessions, download the repository with all contents on your computer, if required extract its files.
 Then find and laumch the patch **240226_VocoderBEAP1.maxpat**.
 Drag and drop on of your audio clips on the patch, a `playlist~` object will be created.
 Patch it as it is shown for the existing player.

 Then start the patch and experiment with various settings on the Vocoder module.

 ### 3. A descrete Vocoder vox2.maxpat

 This Vocoder is described [here](https://youtu.be/4feOFLX6238?feature=shared) in more detail.
 You find it in the folder **Vocoder2**.
 The project consists out of two patches.
 The main patch vox2.maxpat contains the main program, it uses a subprogram **voc_pfft.maxpat**, subprograms in MAX are called *Abstractions*.
-  Launch
+Launch the main patch, click on the `open` message, a widget will pop up that allows you to select an audio file.
+Then click on the toggle to start the patch.
+You can modulate the recorded voice by playing the kslider (keyboard).

   Open the patch **voc2.maxpat**, then link your audio file by